By Jules Rhee, MEd | Latest update 6/19/2025

 Some students catch on quickly and easily adapt to various methods, while others struggle to grasp even one method.

-By 5th grade, most states require students to become fluent in the standard algorithm.
 Through the years, I’ve searched and couldn’t find a graphic organizer that my struggling students found success with.

-Several of my students had difficulty learning the steps and performing them in the correct order.
-I realized that my strugglers were typically visual and hands-on learners, so I developed a graphic organizer to help students with the algorithm.
+I realized that many of my strugglers were visual, hands-on learners, so I developed a graphic organizer to help students with the algorithm.

 2-Digit Multiplication Visual Organizer